Sarah on a solo road trip in New Zealand, 2013.

 I began my magazine career at a local visitor publication behind a big, bulky desk in a two-person production department with X-ACTO® knives, a T-square and waxing machine.
 It was my happy place.

-Unbeknownst to me in the beginning, this experience, interview by interview, revealed an innate part of me that loves to learn about people and connect with them.
+Then along came the opportunity to work on a small inflight publication that focused on the people of Molokai and Kalaupapa with the mission to share their stories.
+Every interview revealed an innate part of me that loves to learn about people and connect with them.
 It’s the reason I feel passionately about Being Hawai‘i.

 I’m keen to share what makes our Hawaiian Islands so special.
 It’s the people, of course, but also the culture, traditions, history and places.